mathe-matician/zIRC/README.md

 Both are useful for various reasons.
 The only existing IRC client zirc has been tested with is [Halloy](https://halloy.squidowl.org/index.html).

+Another useful way to test is to use both clients.
+For example:
+1. Start the chat server
+2. Start the "Test cli client".
+Register and join a channel, e.g. `JOIN #general`
+3. Start the "Halloy" client and see that `#general` exists.
+Join it and start chatting with the existing user
+4. Send `PRIVMSG` between both clients and see that it works

 ### Halloy

 To [configure](https://halloy.squidowl.org/configuration/index.html) Halloy to work locally with zirc, set this in your Halloy configuration `config.toml`: